LizabethLi/Copy2Translate/README.md

    npm start
    ```

-4. Build the application (if you want to package it yourself)
+4. Build the application (if you want to package it yourself, such as dmg file for macbook or exe file for windows)
    ```bash
    npm run dist:mac    # Build for macOS only npm run dist:win    # Build for Windows only